 In June 2021, a consortium consisting of Ronan Group Real Estate, Oaktree Capital Management, L.P. and Lioncor Developments Limited acquired an 80% shareholding in PV for €200 million.
 NAMA retains a minority 20% shareholding in PV.
-A planning application for the first 600 residential units was lodged in July with construction of these units currently expected to commence in 2022.
+The consortium has recently received planning permission from Dublin City Council for the first 570 residential units with construction on site currently expected to commence in 2022.
+A planning application has also been lodged with Dublin City Council for a further 356 residential units.